New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Panthers stats and trends

-- In Carolina's eight games this season, it has four wins against the spread.
+- Carolina has played eight games, with four wins against the spread.

-- The Panthers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Panthers have yet to cover the spread this year when underdogs by 3.5 points or more.

-- Carolina's games this season have gone over the point total two times in eight opportunities (25%).
+- Carolina's games this season have hit the over two times in eight opportunities (25%).

-- The Panthers average 20.6 points per game, comparable to the 20.5 the Patriots allow.

-- When Carolina scores more than 20.5 points, it is 2-2 against the spread and 2-2 overall.
+- Carolina is 2-2 against the spread and 2-2 overall when the team scores more than 20.5 points.

-- In games that Carolina piles up over 352.9 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Carolina amasses over 352.9 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year the Panthers have turned the ball over 12 times, while the Patriots have forced 12 turnovers.
+- This season the Panthers have turned the ball over 12 times, while the Patriots have forced 12 turnovers.

 Home and road insights

-- Carolina has two wins against the spread, and is 2-2 overall, at home this season.
+- At home this year, Carolina has two wins against the spread and is 2-2 overall.

 - The Panthers are unbeaten ATS (1-0) as 3.5-point underdogs or greater at home.

-- Carolina has gone over the total once in four home games this year.
+- Carolina has hit the over once in four home games this year.

-- Away from home, New England has two wins against the spread and is 3-0 overall.
+- In away games, New England has two wins against the spread and is 3-0 overall.

-- The Patriots have one win ATS (1-1) away from home as 3.5-point favorites or more.
+- The Patriots have one win ATS (1-1) as 3.5-point favorites or more on the road.

-- In three away games this season, New England has hit the over twice.
+- New England has hit the over twice in three away games this season.

 Powered by Data Skrive.